SegoCode/API-Archetype/README.md

  - No transpilers, just vanilla javascript
  - Profiles for any environment
  - Health and status microservice
- - Clustering
  - Production deploy ready
- - Request validation with Joi
+ - Request validation
  - Gzip compression
  - Testing with junit
- - Monitoring with PM2
+ - Fully integrated with PM2 monitoring and clustering
+ - Documentation with swagger

 ## Dependencies